 Houses up to 130 male and female students, featuring double occupancy rooms and community restrooms.
-The hall features loftable beds and fixed furniture.
+The hall features bed frames which can be lifted, lowered, and/or bunked and fixed furniture.
 A spacious lounge on the second floor is furnished for recreational and social activities, as well as meetings and study groups.
 This residence hall was recently refurbished in the summer of 2017!